jFarrow02/devops-bootcamp/ch10-kubernetes/14-managed-k8s-services.md

 ## Managed K8s Cluster with Linode K8s Engine as Example

 1. Spin up K8s lcuster on cloud on LKE
-2. Choose worker nodes with resources in Linod UI
+2. Choose worker nodes with resources in Linode UI
 3. Select region/data center
 4. Connect to cluster from laptop with kubectl